 - Follow and interact with inspiring and aspirational friends, groups, pages, charities, initiatives, bloggers, organisations and social enterprises.

 - Find like minded people but be selective, decide the level of challenge/noise you want to be faced with when you use social media.
-This is a bubble yes, but one you can leverage to support you if you are willing to take a proactive role and doesn’t need to be another source of stress in life.
+This is a bubble, yes, but one you can leverage to support you if you are willing to take a proactive role and it doesn’t need to be another source of stress in life.

 - Turn off all notifications so they don’t come up and you limit interruptions whilst using your device for other things.
-Same for email & texts - you can always see from a glance of the icon if you have new messages.
+Same for email and texts - you can always see from a glance of the icon if you have new messages.